Many or all companies we feature compensate us. Compensation and editorial

 • Higher risk: 2.15, leading to a 21.5% Unlock percentage

-Does Unlock have any control over my home or its condition?
+Does Unlock control my home or its condition?

 Ending home value – Improvement adjustment + Maintenance adjustment = Unlock’s shareable value